LaunchWare/launchware-site/apps/gatsby/content/blog/under_construction-jquery-plugin-has-been-updated/index.md

 comments: true
 title: under_construction (jQuery plugin) Has Been Updated
 tags:
   - agile
   - design
   - javascript
   - jquery
   - under_construction
 status: publish
 type: post
 published: true
 meta:
-  sociableoff: 'false'
+  sociableoff: "false"
-  dsq_thread_id: '18957185'
+  dsq_thread_id: "18957185"
-publishedAt: '2009-05-21'
+publishedAt: "2009-05-21"
 ---

 [under_construction](https://dpickett.github.com/under_construction/demo.html) is a [jQuery](https://jquery.com/) plugin that hides or overlays elements of a design that have not been implemented yet.
 The best part is that it is done completely with standards compliant markup and unobtrusive JavaScript.